atakanaltok/awesome-useful-websites/README.md

 * https://books.google.com/ngrams - Grapher showing how phrases have occurred in a corpus of books over the selected years

-### Web Analytics
-* https://pirsch.io/ - Open-source, cookie-free web analytics
-* http://websites.milonic.com/ - Find all important website data neatly reported in one place
-* https://www.woorank.com/ (~$) - Free Website Review Tool & SEO Checker
-* https://semji.com/ - Improve the ROI of your content.
-Create high-performing SEO content in no time
-* https://web.dev/ - Measure the performance of your website and get actionable insights
-* https://www.webpagetest.org/ - Test a website's performance
-* https://fast.com/ - Measure your internet speed, latency, and upload
-* https://tools.pingdom.com/ ($) - Enter a URL to test the page load time, analyze it, and find bottlenecks
-* https://downloadtimecalculator.com/ - Estimate the time required to download any file based on your transfer speed without actually downloading any file
-* https://validator.w3.org/checklink - Check links and anchors in Web pages or full Web sites
-* https://www.urlvoid.com/ - Website Reputation/Safety Checker.
-This service helps you detect potentially malicious websites
-* https://www.similarsites.com/ - Find similar websites and learn about its statistics
-* https://www.locabrowser.com/ - How is your website looks like from a different country?
-Test geo-targeted website from different locations in real time
-* https://statusvista.com/ - An all-in-one status page of the systems your product depends on
-* https://builtwith.com/ - Find out what websites are Built With.
-Database of 59,905+ web technologies and over 673 million websites.
-See which sites use shopping carts, analytics, hosting and many more.
-Filter by location, traffic, vertical and more
-* https://camelcamelcamel.com/ - Free Amazon price tracker monitors millions of products and alerts you when prices drop, helping you decide when to buy
-* http://cloudping.bastionhost.org/en/ - Perform an HTTP ping to measure the network latency from your browser to the various cloud data centers around the world
-* https://downforeveryoneorjustme.com/ - Check if a website is down
-* https://downdetector.in/ - Real-time problem & outage monitoring
-* https://gtmetrix.com/ - See how your site performs, reveal why it's slow and discover optimization opportunities

 ### Creating Websites